 - Service Guarantees

 1.2 Security.
-NextRequest take the security of the Customer's data seriously and protects it according to the rigorous security practices described in our System Security Plan.
-Heroku, our Hosting Partner, utilizes certified data centers managed by Amazon, which implements industry-leading physical, technical, and operational security measures and has received ISO 27001 certification and Federal Information Security Management Act (FISMA) Moderate Authorization and Accreditation from the U.S. General Services Administration.
-If NextRequest becomes aware of any unauthorized access to its systems that poses any threat to the Service or the Customer's data, NextRequest will notify the Customer in writing of the issue no later than the close of the next business data after NextRequest learns of it.
+NextRequest takes the security of the Customer's data seriously and protects it according to the rigorous security practices described in our System Security Plan.
+The Hosting Provider utilizes certified data centers managed by Amazon, which implements industry-leading physical, technical, and operational security measures and has received ISO 27001 certification and Federal Information Security Management Act (FISMA) Moderate Authorization and Accreditation from the U.S. General Services Administration.
+If NextRequest becomes aware of any unauthorized access to its systems that poses any threat to the Service or the Customer's data, NextRequest will notify the Customer in writing of the issue no later than the close of the next Business Day after NextRequest learns of it.

 - Service Request Process